 The MacBook Air M4 is the most popular laptop among local AI hobbyists in 2026 — and for good reason.
 Apple's unified memory architecture means you're not fighting separate CPU and GPU VRAM pools.
 Every gigabyte works for inference.
 With 16GB and a 120 GB/s memory bus, you have a legitimate local AI machine in a fanless chassis.

 This guide covers exactly which models work, which ones to skip, and how fast each one runs on the M4's base configuration.
+For the full spec rundown and chip variants, see the MacBook Air device page.

 How Much RAM Do You Actually Have for Models?